eye-division/kindle-co-ed/_posts/2018-11-01-article-supporting-the-supporters-of-vulnerable-children---people--systems-a-view-through-the-kaleidoscope.md

 ---
 title: >-
-  ARTICLE: 'Supporting the supporters' of vulnerable children - a view through the  kaleidoscope
+  ARTICLE: 'Supporting the supporters' of vulnerable children - people &
+  systems: a view through the kaleidoscope
 date: 2018-11-01 15:21:00
 categories:
   - News